3D quaternionic condensations, Hopf invariants, and skyrmion lattices with synthetic spin-orbit coupling

-To summarize, we have investigated the two-component unconventional BECs driven by the 3D SO coupling.
+In summary, we have investigated the two-component unconventional BECs driven by the 3D spin-orbit coupling.
 In the quaternionic representation, the quaternionic phase distributions exhibit non-trivial 3D skyrmion configurations from $R^3$ to $S^3$.
 The spin orientation distributions exhibit texture configurations characterized by non-zero Hopf invariants from $R^3$ to $S^2$.
 These two topological structures are connected through the 1st Hopf map from $S^3$ to $S^2$.
-At large SO coupling strength, the crystalline order of spin textures, or, wavefunction skyrmions, are formed, which can be viewed as a generalization of the Abrikosov lattice in 3D.
+At large spin-orbit coupling strength, the crystalline order of spin textures, or, wavefunction skyrmions, are formed, which can be viewed as a generalization of the Abrikosov lattice in 3D.

-{\it Note added} Near the completion of this manuscript, we became aware of a related work by Kawakami {\it et al.} \cite{kawakami2012}, in which the condensate wavefunction in the weak SO coupling case was studied.
+{\it Note added.---} Near the completion of this manuscript, we became aware of a related work by Kawakami {\it et al.} \cite{kawakami2012}, in which the condensate wavefunction in the weak spin-orbit coupling case was studied.

-X. F. Z. gratefully acknowledges the support of NFRP (2011CB921204, 2011CBA00200), NNSF (60921091), NSFC (11004186), and CUSF, SRFDP (20103402120031), and the China Postdoctoral Science Foundation.
-Y. L. and C. W. are supported by AFOSR YIP program and NSF-DMR-1105945.
+{\it Acknowledgments.---} Y.L. thanks the Princeton Center for Theoretical Science at Princeton University for support.
+X. F. Z. acknowledges the support of NFRP (2011CB921204, 2011CBA00200), the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB01030000), NSFC (11004186,11474266), and the Major Research plan of the National Natural Science Foundation of China (91536219).
+C. W. is supported by the NSF DMR-1410375 and AFOSR FA9550-14-1-0168.
+C. W. acknowledges the support from the Presidents Research Catalyst Awards of University of California, and National Natural Science Foundation of China (11328403).